-In neonates, viral detection using culture or PCR of urine, saliva, or a tissue sample is the primary diagnostic tool; maternal diagnosis can also be made by serologic testing or PCR (see Diagnosis Diagnosis Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
+In neonates, viral detection using culture or PCR of urine, saliva, or a tissue sample is the primary diagnostic tool; maternal diagnosis can also be made by serologic testing or PCR ( see Diagnosis Diagnosis Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
 Severe... read more ).
 Culture specimens should be refrigerated until inoculation of fibroblast cells.
-Congenital CMV is diagnosed if the virus is identified in urine, saliva, or other body fluids obtained within the first 2 to 3 wk of life; urine and saliva have the highest sensitivity.
-After 3 wk, viral detection may indicate perinatal or congenital infection.
+Congenital CMV is diagnosed if the virus is identified in urine, saliva, or other body fluids obtained within the first 2 to 3 weeks of life; urine and saliva have the highest sensitivity.
+After 3 weeks, viral detection may indicate perinatal or congenital infection.
 Infants may shed CMV for several years after either type of infection.